ENZO-TSC is a Trading System Client for cryptocurrencies, based on proprietary technology by NEWTYPE K.K.

 Backtests, while useful, can be deceiving, because proof of past performance is not a guarantee of future performance.
 However, there are ways to improve the validity and applicability of these tests.

-Our system was designed to be walk-forward from the start.
-Walk-forward means that data used for the training phase of the algorithms is not used for the final performance testing phase.
+Our system was designed to be walk-forward from the inception.
+With a walk-forward approach, data used for the training phase of the algorithms is not used for the final performance-testing phase.
 This is done to reduce the chance of hindsight bias seeping through the model.

-Testing is additionally verified utilizing a Monte Carlo Permutation method, where the original trades are pitted against a large amount (100,000) of possible alternative sets of trades, to see what is the probability that an alternative algorithm operating on random decision would perform better than the one being tested.
+Testing is additionally verified utilizing a Monte Carlo Permutation method, where the original trades are pitted against a very large amount of possible alternative sets of trades, to determine the probability that an alternative algorithm operating randomly would perform better than the one being tested.
 This has to be a negligible number, or else the algorithm being tested is deemed worthless.

 The charts above show the Profit & Loss of each position on a time-scale spanning for one year per chart.

-No loss goes below -3.5%.
+No loss goes below -3.5% (plus commission and slippage).
 These larger losses also coincide with periods of the market when major profit is possible.
-One obvious case being the beginning of 2018, where the level of volatility brings a couple of positions with a P&L of about +20% each.
+See the dots representing those rare trades that can earn over +20% at once.

 The chart above shows Profit & Loss on a frequency-scale, positions are binned in clusters of 1%.